-Freshmen and transfer students begin their Servant Leadership Training with an orientation and observation session, as well as SLT Fair their first semester.
+Freshmen and transfer students begin their Servant Leadership Training with an orientation and observation session, and attend the SLT Fair their first semester.
 The fair provides opportunities for the students to speak directly with representatives from churches and Christian organizations regarding possible ministries.
 Freshmen will be involved in observing upperclassmen in their SLT assignment during the first semester along with choosing their own SLT assignment.
-Transfer students must complete Servant Leadership training units proportionate to the hours necessary to complete their degree requirements.
+Transfer students must complete Servant Leadership Training units proportionate to the hours necessary to complete their degree requirements.

-Students have many opportunities to participate in Servant Leadership Training at local churches, para-church and community service organizations.
+Students have many opportunities to participate in Servant Leadership Training at local churches, parachurch and community service organizations.
 Students submit weekly accountability reports and permanent records are kept of each student's participation.